How to spend a day around the city

 But also Bussorah street, lined by multi-label stores, charming boutiques selling fabric and silk, bars and cafes, and Haji Lane, a long and narrow road dotted with old shophouses, boutiques, bars, cafes and its alleys decorated with graffiti.

-After visiting the Mosque and the old streets of this charming quarter, I move to another exciting neighbourhood: Little India.
+After visiting the Mosque and the old streets of this charming quarter, we move to another exciting neighbourhood: Little India.

-It takes around 20 minutes to walk passing through Arab Street and Upper Well Road.
-This quarter is the centre for the large Indian community and, with its gaily painted shophouses that are an icon of the city, the most colourful and attractive places to visit in Singapore.
+It takes around 20 minutes to walk to Little India, passing through Arab Street and Upper Well Road.
+This quarter is the centre for the large Indian community.
+Its gaily painted shophouses are an icon of the city, the most colourful and attractive places to visit in Singapore.

 Along the roadside and its alleys (don’t miss Kerbau road), you’ll find traditional Indian shops selling spices, incense, oils, flowers, clothes and fabrics, small restaurant with delightful Indian cuisine, stalls selling typical Indian street food like roti prata flatbread, Uppuma porridge, and Dosai rice pancake.

-It’s almost 5 pm, but I’m not tired yet then I decide to walk till pedestrian Albert Street where, at its end, is located the Bugis Street Market, is one of the biggest and cheapest markets to come shopping in the whole of Singapore.
+It’s almost 5 pm, but we are not tired yet, then we decide to walk to the pedestrian Albert Street where, at its end, is located the Bugis Street Market, one of the biggest and cheapest markets to come shopping in the whole of Singapore.